 Time after Time (1979)

 Nicholas Meyer helms this under-appreciated time travelling comedy classic.
 When Jack the Ripper get his hands on H.G.
 Wells’ time machine (apparently, The Time Machine is a true story) and travels to the twentieth century, Wells is forced to pursue him.
-As can be expected, an array of comedic culture clashes ensue, along with a light tendency towards social commentary.
-Perhaps the infamous moment where this is most apparent arises when Jack the Ripper proclaims: “Ninety years ago I was a freak.
+As can be expected, an array of comedic culture clashes ensue, along with some light social commentary.
+Jack the Ripper says it best: “Ninety years ago I was a freak.
 Today I’m an amateur.”

 Planet of the Apes (1968)